decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 > Note: When using Blender, you need an add-on to export glTF files.
 For models that don't include animations we recommend installing the add-on by [Kronos group](https://github.com/KhronosGroup/glTF-Blender-Exporter).
 To export glTFs that include animations, you should instead install the add-on by [Kupoman](https://github.com/Kupoman/blendergltf).

-To add an external model into a scene, add a `<gltf-model>` element and set its `src` component to the path of the glTF file containing the model.
+To add an external model into a scene, add a _gltf-model_ element and set its `src` to the path of the glTF file containing the model.

 > Tip: We recommend keeping your models separate in a `/models` folder inside your scene.